DoD-Platform-One/bigbang/docs/guides/deployment_scenarios/quickstart.md

   * Method 1: If your k3d server is a remote box, then run the following command from your workstation.
     `cat ~/.ssh/config | grep k3d -A 6`
-  * Method 2: If the remote server was provisioned with a Public IP, hen run the following command from the server hosting k3d.
+  * Method 2: If the remote server was provisioned with a Public IP, then run the following command from the server hosting k3d.
     `curl ifconfig.me --ipv4`
-  * Method 3: If the server hosting k3d only has a Private IP,then run the following command from the server hosting k3d
+  * Method 3: If the server hosting k3d only has a Private IP, then run the following command from the server hosting k3d
     `ip address`
     (You will see more than one address, use the one in the same subnet as your workstation)